Skip to content

 2. Snoring and breathing improvement

-The second most-cited benefit in aggregated reviews is improved breathing during sleep.
+The second most-cited benefit in detailed reviews is improved breathing during sleep.
 Verified buyers — and more frequently, their sleep partners — report noticeable reductions in snoring intensity and frequency when sleeping on the wedge.
 Elevation opens the airway slightly by preventing the tongue and soft palate from collapsing backward as completely as they do in flat sleeping positions.
 This may benefit mild positional snorers, though it is not a substitute for evaluation of sleep apnea by a qualified healthcare provider.

 3. Memory foam comfort layer